Caellwyn/FLEX-Sessions/Fundamentals/Pandas/pandas_basics/readme.md

 ### Activity 1 ~10 - 30 Mins? (depends on student proficiency)

-Provide detailed instructions for the teacher to complete this activity, such as...

 Students should each have a copy of the notebook and be working along with the group.

 They should end with a functional notebook walking through the learning goals.